matomo-org/matomo-log-analytics/README.md

 ### Improve this guide

-This readme page could be improved and maybe you would like to help? feel free to create a "edit" this page and create a pull request.
+This readme page could be improved and maybe you would like to help?
+Feel free to "edit" this page and create a pull request.

 ### Implement new features or fixes

-if you're a Python developer and would like to contribute to open source log importer, check out the [list of issues for import_logs.py](https://github.com/matomo-org/matomo-log-analytics/issues) which lists all issues and suggestions.
+If you're a Python developer and would like to contribute to open source log importer, check out the [list of issues for import_logs.py](https://github.com/matomo-org/matomo-log-analytics/issues) which lists all issues and suggestions.

 ## How to use this script?